Virtual Users

 AI Description

-☝ The model does not see the Web Request's generic Description from its config page.
-Use the AI Description below to describe it to the model.
+Note: The model does not see the Web Requests generic Description from its config page.
+Instead, use this AI Description to describe it to the model.

 💡The AI Description should therefore also provide a precise description to the model, outlining the functional goals of the Web Request and necessary field descriptions to match with the customer conversation.